dqops/dqo/docs/examples/numeric-values-in-range-integers-percent.md

 check run
 ```
 You should see the results as the one below.
-The percent of values within the indicated by the user range, in this case this is `2021 - 2022` in the `edition` column is above 5% and the check gives valid result.
+The percent of values indicated by the user range, in this case this is `2021 - 2022` in the `edition` column is above 5% and the check gives valid result.

 ```
 Check evaluation summary per table: